BilalAM/teamcity4j/README.md

  I have a project named Self Erp in my locally deployed TeamCity server with default username and password.

- The username and password are defined in the <b>bilal.teamcity4j.TeamCityHelper</b> class
+ The username and password shoud be defined in the <b>bilal.teamcity4j.TeamCityHelper</b> class.

  <b>Sample output when running example.ClientTest :</b>